 In one of the most stunning photos taken by Thomson, six women dine together in a courtyard.
 Captioned “Manchu ladies at a meal,” the picture was taken in 1869 in the city of Peking (now Beijing).
 Seated at the center of the photo are two women: on the right sits a typical high class Manchu and on the left sits a smiling black woman — who could easily pass as the mother of the RZA, the GZA, Ol’ Dirty Bastard, or any other member of the Wu-Tang Clan.

 Speaking of interesting subjects, the young girl in this photograph taken by French photographer René Tétard was, by far, one of the most interesting to ever pass before this writer’s eyes.
-The photo was taken in Lao Cai, an old town located in the Tonkin region of mountainous northern Vietnam, on the border of China’s Yunnan province.
-Several centuries ago, under the Tang Dynasty, Tonkin made up the southernmost province of the Chinese Empire and was called then Annam, Chinese for Pacified South.
+The photo was taken in Lao Cai, an old town located in the Tonkin (formerly “Tongking”) region of mountainous northern Vietnam, on the border of China’s Yunnan province.
+Several centuries ago, under the Tang Dynasty, Tonkin was part of what made up the southernmost province of the Chinese Empire, which was then called Annam, Chinese for Pacified South.

 Written accounts by early Chinese historians tell us that the Tonkin region and its adjacent areas were once a hotbed of various non-Han Chinese peoples, including those from whom the Lao Cai girl descends.
-But with the advance of the Han Chinese into the south, such groups were pushed even further south, or gradually assimilated into the dominant population.
+But with the southward advance of the Han Chinese, such groups were pushed even further south, or gradually assimilated into the dominant population.
 The hairstyle, jewelry and clothing of the Lao Cai girl show her assimilation into Chinese society.

 A French Photographer in Yunnan Province